rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-20.md

 Still, it is a low-volume group that only permits developer-relevant content &mdash;
 typical blockchain marketing spam is moderated away.

+Talking about Telegram group, we welcome Ilya to be our new administrator.
+Ilya has been helped to avoid spam for a long time.
+Besides, we’ve been knowing him from the Rust community and met in person at several Rust conferences.

 &nbsp;